 Most wah pedals will have their on/bypass button under the toe of the expression pedal.
 This allows us to effectively turn the pedal on and off by pressing just a bit harder while in tow-down position.

 The Q (quality factor) is a dimensionless unit that represents the width of the resonance peak.
-High Q values produce a narrow, more aggressive boost in the wah pedal’s filter while low Q values produce a wide, more mellow boost in the filter.
+High Q values produce a narrower, more aggressive boost in the wah pedal's filter, while low Q values produce a wider, more mellow boost in the filter.

 Note that the Q doesn't affect the amount of boost at the peak though it does affect the residual boost of nearby frequencies.

 The Q is a major determining factor in the wah's overall character.